oliverhruby/ui24r-midi/README.md

 [![Build Status](https://travis-ci.org/oliverhruby/ui24r-midi.svg?branch=master)](https://travis-ci.org/oliverhruby/ui24r-midi)
 [![dependencies Status](https://david-dm.org/oliverhruby/ui24r-midi/status.svg)](https://david-dm.org/oliverhruby/ui24r-midi)

 The aim of this project is to create a MIDI controller for [Soundcraft Ui24R](https://www.soundcraft.com/en/products/ui24r) mixing console.
 It doesn't currently support MIDI control.
-The controller would connect the MIDI device device (control surface) to the Ui24R console and translate the MIDI commands to the native commands or the opposite way, depending on the settings.
-The user can configure the binding of the commands.
+The controller would connect the MIDI device (control surface) to the Ui24R console and translate the MIDI commands to the native commands or the opposite way, depending on the settings.
+The user can configure the rules to transform.

 ![MIDI Controller Architecture](docs/MIDIController_architecture.png)

 ## Current Status
 The project is currently in the *ALPHA* phase, the application skeleton is being prepared.
+It already listens to connected MIDI devices, shows incoming MIDI messages, the device profile manager is being prepared now, also the rules editor which will drive the controller service that will transform the input to output.

 ## Current Goals
 * Connect to console using IP or address